erickthered/cmsjs/README.md

     http://servername:7777/

-Assuming you don't have any special requirements for your mongo db (different por, username or password), you should see the main page of **cmsjs**.
+Assuming you don't have any special requirements for your mongo database (port no 27017, username and password), you should see the main page of **cmsjs**.

-## Git Checkout
+## Get the source code from GitHub

+The first thing you should do, is open your command line.
+Then go to the folder where you want CmsJS to reside. (e.g. /var/www/), keep in mind that a new folder `cmsjs` will be created when you clone the repository.

+Then just type the following command:

+    git clone git://github.com/erickthered/cmsjs.git

+After it's finnished, there should be a new folder/directory named `cmsjs`. (e.g. /var/www/cmsjs).
+Now, just change the current directory:

+    cd cmsjs

 ## Installing required modules

+package.json

+    npm install

 ## Running Tests (Optional)